Mikki Noroila, Timon Mikki

 Digital video.
 17’10 minutes.
 Stereo.
 Color.
 Original languages: Karelian & Finnish.
 Subtitles: English, Karelian & Finnish.

-The film follows a journey to a Viena Karelian spring called Kultalähe (Golden Spring), located in the Finnish State border zone, near the Vartius border crossing station.
-Its waters are said to flow across national borders – into the Gulf of Bothnia and the White Sea.
-The spring bubbles up along the historical Bread Road, once travelled by Viena Karelian pack merchants heading to Finland, and by Finnish artists and scientists – Karelianists – journeying to Viena Karelia.
-Kultalähe reflects the layered meanings of the border through collaging a docufictional character Vasselei, oral tradition, archival materials, a museum exhibition, and the filmmaker’s personal memory into a fragmentary hybrid documentary.
+The film follows a docufictional character, Vasselei, and the filmmakers journeying to a Viena Karelian spring called Kultalähe (Golden Spring).
+Located in the Finnish State border zone near the Vartius border crossing station, the spring is said to flow across nation-state borders – into the Gulf of Bothnia and the White Sea.
+The spring bubbles up along the historical Bread Road, once traveled by Viena Karelian pack merchants heading to Finland, and by Finnish artists and scientists – Karelianists – to Viena Karelia.
+Kultalähe reflects the layered meanings of the borderlands by weaving novel excerpts, oral tradition, archival materials, a museum exhibition, and personal memory into a fragmentary collage film.

 Credits